 On the day of completion you do not need to attend the conveyancers office in Caerwys.
 Conveyancing lawyers for you will transfer the purchase money to the owner’s conveyancers, and shortly after the monies have arrived, you should be invited to receive the keys from the property Agents and start moving into the property.
 Usually this occurs between 1 and 3pm.

 Looking forward to complete next month on a garden flat in Caerwys.
 Conveyancing lawyers have said that they report fully next week.
 What should I be looking out for?

 The report on title for your leasehold conveyancing in Caerwys should include some of the following:

 Will you be prohibited or prevented from having pets in the property?
 What options are open to you if another leaseholder in the building is in violation of a provision in their lease?
 The total extent of the property.
 This might be the apartment itself but could also include a loft or cellar if applicable.
 Additions to the flat You should receive a copy of the lease

 I invested in buying a basement flat in Caerwys, conveyancing formalities finalised August 2000.
 How much will my lease extension cost?
 Corresponding properties in Caerwys with over 90 years remaining are worth £195,000.
 The average or mid-range amount of ground rent is £45 per annum.
 The lease ends on 21st October 2084

 You have 63 years remaining on your lease the likely cost is going to span between £16,200 and £18,600 plus costs.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive due diligence.
-Do not use this information in tribunal or court proceedings.
-There may be other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt other issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before seeking the advice of a professional.